 - Restore the historic General Wade-style military bridge over the Leny Burn;

 - Plant new trees in the Leny Parkland and remove windblown timber from Balameanoch Woodland.

-- Restoration of the military bridge commenced in September 2020, with work supported by a grant from Loch Lomond and the Trossachs National Park’s Grant Scheme.
-The refurbishment of this historic bridge has provided one of the CLP’s Rural Skills Modern Apprentices with a unique opportunity to get involved and learn practical masonary repair skills.
+- Restoration of the military bridge commenced in September 2020 and was completed in December 2020, with work supported by a grant from Loch Lomond and the Trossachs National Park’s Grant Scheme.
+The refurbishment of this historic bridge has provided one of the CLP’s Rural Skills Modern Apprentices with a unique opportunity to learn about masonry repair.